ilyaglow/ilyaglow.github.io/_posts/2018-07-18-servemux-and-path-traversal.markdown

 ```

-Turns out that `ServeMux` canonicalize requested path so it's not *super easy* exploitable, but it still is.
+Turns out that a `ServeMux` canonicalize the requested path so it's not *super easy* exploitable, but it still is.

 Here goes the `CONNECT` method:
 ```sh